stormchin/testingWithPytest/README.md

 [Create a Testing Function](##Create-a-Testing-Function)

 ## Create a Testing File

 Testing files need to be in the test folder.
 In the test folder choose the sub folder that corresponds to your group or the type of test you want to create.
 For example, if your test has to do with data generation, put create your test file in the data_gen sup folder.
 Read below for the mandatory file naming convetions.

 ### Syntax

 When creating test file with pytest you must prefix the file with test_ .
 If this is not done, the tests within the file will not run!!!!!

-# Import modules
+### Import modules

-To access the fucntions you want to test, you must either have initalized the file as a module.
-If you have not or for some reason it isn't working properly, you can put the following code at the top of your code.
+To access the fucntions you want to test, you must either have initalized the file or folder as a module with an __init__.py file .
+If you have not done this or for some reason it isn't working properly, you can put the following code at the top of your code.

 ``` python
 import sys, os, inspect